 Justine Case of Trouble

 "My Daughter's Secret" is one of those movies where the storyline isn't bad but the final product is a bit uninteresting.
 It is a shame as the whole story of Justine feeling guilt over the robbery and finding herself being blackmailed by her boyfriend's friend as she unwittingly gave them the information on the shop has potential.
-Okay I say potential but I am fully aware that this is a TV movie which pretty much guarantee that Justine and her mother will end up in danger by the time the movie ends but there is something about the basic ideas which could have been a thrilling ride.
+Okay I say potential but I am fully aware that this is a TV movie which pretty much guarantee that Justine and her mother will end up in danger by the time the movie ends but there is something about the basic ideas which could have made for a thrilling ride.

-But sadly the writers of this have not given the storyline, and more importantly the characters, the depth needed to make this an exciting, attention grabbing thriller.
+But sadly the writers of "My Daughter's Secret" have not given the storyline, and more importantly the characters, the depth needed to make this an exciting, attention grabbing thriller.
 Instead this feels like a factory line production where all those involved were doing the minimum to get the job done be it the actors delivering generic performances and reciting generic dialogue to the camera man giving us point and shoot film work rather than some thing with great style.

 What this all boils down to is that "My Daughter's Secret" ends up an uninspiring 94 minutes as whilst there are some nice ideas to the story the end product is generic at best and uninteresting most of the time.